SacredWizard/Software-Engineering/README.md

 My Software Engineering Work

 #Contents
-* **Requirement Elicitation in Web Applications: Challenges** - How to take requirements for web based application
+* **Requirement Elicitation in Web Applications: Challenges** - How to take requirements for web based applications